 Natural Cleaning Products for the Bathroom

 One of the most toxic areas in your home is your bathroom.
-Bathroom cleaners, toothpastes, shampoos, deodorants, perfumes and hair spray fill the bathroom with chemical toxins that damage your health and upset your endocrine balance.
+Bathroom cleaners, toothpaste, shampoos, deodorants, perfumes and hair spray fill the bathroom with chemical toxins that damage your health and upset your endocrine balance.
 Clean up your indoor environment by greening your clean with these nontoxic alternatives to dangerous household cleaners.

-This is the second part of a series on making your own environmentally friendly, nontoxic, natural cleaning products, so that you can rid your home of the toxic cleaning supplies that harm your family and the environment.
+This is the second part of a series on making your own environmentally friendly, non-toxic, natural cleaning products so that you can rid your home of the toxic cleaning supplies that harm your family and the environment.
 Part 1 is here.

-Ceramic Tile and Grout cleaner:
+Natural Cleaning Products for the Bathroom Recipe #1 Ceramic Tile and Grout cleaner:

 1 cup baking soda